 ClimateFast has been very active at the provincial level.
+We participate in campaigns to elect MPPs who are climate champions.
 We have written letters and signed petitions to the Premier of Ontario and MPPs urging action on issues such as:

 - stopping construction of Highway 413